bxparks/AceCRC/examples/benchmarks/README.md

 # Benchmarks

-Two benchmark programs are available in this directory:
+Two benchmark programs are available here:

 * MemoryBenchmark: Determines the flash and static memory usage of each CRC algorithm